plone/documentation/docs/i18n-l10n/contributing-translations.md

 The process of translating Plone Classic UI is the following.

-1. Go to https://github.com/collective/plone.app.locales and clone it into your computer.
+1. Follow the instructions to set up Volto for development as described in {doc}`../volto/contributing/developing-core`.

 2. Create a new branch to work on your translations.
     Name the branch with something identifiable.